What were we aiming to get from a new contract that was lacking in the 2003 one? What did the Government want?

 The Government wanted:

-- Removal of s3p6 - right to decline weekend elective work
+- Removal of Schedule 3, paragraph 6 of the 2003 contract – the right for consultants to decline weekend elective work

 - Removal of automatic pay progression

-- Lower starting salary and lower final salary
+- A lower starting salary and lower final salary

-- Increased out of hours (OOH) work to meet seven day services - no new money
+- Increased out of hours (OOH) work to meet seven day services for no additional money

-- Extended premium time: Mon to Sat, 7am to 10pm
+- Extension of premium time: Mon to Sat, 7am to 10pm

 - Retention of plain time